Katie Hopkins: Political activities

-In the 2009 European Parliament Election, Hopkins stood as a candidate for the South West England Constituency as an independent candidate.
+In the 2009 European Parliament Election, Hopkins stood as an independent candidate for the South West England Constituency.
 She polled 8,971 votes or 0.6% of the total votes cast.

 In September 2015, Hopkins spoke at an event organised by the Electoral Reform Society at the UK Independence Party (UKIP)'s annual conference.
 After derogatory comments about the appointment of Michelle Mone to the House of Lords, she said: "Frankly, I don't really mind if we seal up the room and gas the lot of them".

 UKIP said in 2015 that Hopkins was not a party member and, although she has reportedly applied to join on several occasions, her applications had always been rejected.

 In November 2015, students at Brunel University turned their backs on her, then walked out in protest at her presence in a debate.

 In January 2021, Hopkins successfully joined UKIP.
 Explaining her intentions to join the party, she said "People always ask me ... when am I going to do something smarter than just gob off on social media?"